 For a more comprehensive set of tools you can check our SaaS tools for small business guide here.

-As a prime example of a Software-as-a-Service vendor, HubSpot offers inbound marketing, sales, and CRM suite that provides marketers with all the tools and functionalities needed to create compelling content, target the right audience, and sell at least three times faster than their competitors.
+As a prime example of a Software-as-a-Service vendor, HubSpot is a family of inbound marketing, sales, and CRM solutions that provide marketers with all the tools and functionalities needed to create compelling content, target the right audience, and sell at least three times faster than their competitors.
 Users who choose HubSpot can look forward to enlarge their contact lists and integrate email metrics directly to the system without complex export and merging.
 Delivery becomes more effective, and your approach towards customers is more personalized and brand-specific.

-HubSpot Marketing platform offers full-funnel marketing software tools that allow users to build, administer, and distribute compelling emails linked to the rest of their marketing tools and applications.
+As a complete solution, HubSpot and its family of products all provide full-funnel tools that allow users to build, administer, and distribute compelling emails linked to the rest of their marketing tools and applications.
 You can use it to create dynamically updated membership lists and static one-off email distributions, and rely on the same system to tailor those emails as you want without coding expertise.
 HubSpot will also offer a gallery of installed templates and analytics that further facilitate delivery.

 For each of the modules, HubSpot offers access to a reliable tech support team which you can contact by phone, email, or directly on their website.
 A lot of training materials are also available in their database to help you maximize its potential and use all of the benefits it can provide you.